Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 ## Code Validation

 ### HTML W3 Validation
-- Upon running the HTML through the validator, the only popup of note was a warning stating that using 'widht:100%' and 'height:auto' was not common for an Img variable, however due to time and a lack of importance I decided to leave it
+- Upon running the HTML through the validator, the only popup of note was a warning stating that using 'widht:100%' and 'height:auto' was not common for an Img variable throwing up a lot of errors, I removed this and let the image scale naturally instead

 ### CSS W3 Validation
 - This fixed an issue I initally had with my @media version of the main content holder, which was designed to increase the padding to avoid nav overlap on smaller screens.
 I had forgotten to put a measurement for the width identifier and after fixing that no problems occurred.